 Alexander has also appeared in a wide variety of repertoire at the Bayerische Staatsoper; Oper der Stadt, Bonn,; Royal Opera House, Wallonie; Vlaamse Oper; Opéra de Toulon; Opéra Angers/ Nantes and Teatro Comunale Bologna.

-In future seasons, Alexander will return to the Royal Opera House, Covent Garden; Théâtre Royal de la Monnaie; Staatsoper Hamburg and Opera de Lyon.
+In future seasons, Alexander will return to the Royal Opera House, Covent Garden; Théâtre Royal de la Monnaie; Opéra de Monte Carlo and Opéra de Lyon.

 Biography not for publication, for an up to date version please contact Oliver Clarke.